top of page

 Therefore, it's crucial to consider how your job description might affect your ANZSCO classification and your points for work experience before accepting any new position.
 For example, as a 'Critical Care Nurse,' you can claim a significant amount of points for several years of experience.
 However, shifting to a management-oriented role might negatively affect your points if your managerial experience is considerably less.

-Part-time work or 'banking' hours can count as full-time employment by immigration standards, as long as you maintain 20 hours per week or more.
+Part-time work or work bank hours can count as full-time employment by immigration standards, as long as you maintain 20 hours per week or more.
 This strategy can be beneficial if you're transitioning between roles or balancing multiple responsibilities.

 Navigating these complexities can be challenging, but remember, you're not alone!
-Having walked this path myself and helped countless others do the same, I understand the language and the unique circumstances of UK-trained nurses.
+Having walked this path myself and helped countless others do the same, I speak the same medical/nursing terminology and understand your unique circumstances as a UK-trained nurse or an overseas nurse working in the UK with NMC registration.
 I'm here to provide expert guidance through the intricacies of this process.

 Disclaimer: This blog post contains general advice and may not be suited to every individual's circumstances.
 Always seek professional advice tailored to your unique situation.

-To book a Visa Planning Session to discuss your unique circumstances, click here to choose a time to suit you.
+To book a longer in-depth session to discuss your unique circumstances for detailed advice, click here to select a time that suits and book that session.

 bottom of page